 The biggest concern is opioids and prescription drugs.
 Most active-duty service members misuse or abuse prescription drugs.
 In particular, veterans struggle with chronic pain (9%), and prescription painkillers tend to be their drug of use.
 The rate of veterans receiving opioid prescriptions went from 17 to 24 percent between 2001 and 2009.
 Likewise, the overall rate of opioid overdose increased from 14 to 21 percent between 2010 and 2016.

-Although alcohol is a legal and widely available substance for active military members.
-Alcohol use disorder is the most prevalent form of substance use disorder among military personnel.
+Although alcohol is a legal and widely available substance for active military members, alcohol use disorder is the most prevalent substance use disorder among military personnel.
 A 2017 study analyzing the National Survey on Drug Use and Health reports veterans were more likely to report heavy alcohol use.
 About 65% of veterans who seek addiction report alcohol as the most commonly misused substance.

 Smoking and Vaping

 While not seen as an issue of opioids or illicit drug use, tobacco addiction is common among veterans and active members.
 Data says that veterans are more likely to use tobacco products than non-veterans in all age groups.
 Even in 2015, 12.4 percent of service members reported they had vaped within the last month, with 11.1 percent saying they were daily e-cigarette users.

 The Deadly Consequences of Substance Abuse Among Veterans